Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 **Authorship**: authors are considered in relation to their roles (Author, Compiler, Contributor, Copyright Holder, Creator, Thesis Advisor, Translator; see definitions [here](https://journal.r-project.org/archive/2012-1/RJournal_2012-1_Hornik~et~al.pdf)).
 A module must have at least one person listed as an "Author", "Copyright Holder" and "Creator", typically the person preparing and managing the submission, whose surname is represented in the module ID.
 A submission author, who is not directly responsible for the implementation code, should retain the abovementioned roles and name at least one additional author with an "Author" and "Copyright Holder" role.
 Later code modifications and documentation modifications can be acknowledged under the "Contributor" role.
 Individuals involved in formulating the algorithm but not creating the module may be acknowledged as "Author" and "Copyright Holder".

 **Domain keywords** (subjects, regions, periods): freestyle categories, open to standardisation to avoid duplicates.
-NASSA recommends using terms already established in ontologies elsewhere (e.g., [EHRAF](https://ehrafworldcultures.yale.edu/ehrafe/majorSubjects.do) for subjects, [GeoNames](http://www.geonames.org/) for regions, [perio.do](https://perio.do/en/) for periods.
+NASSA recommends using terms already established in ontologies elsewhere (e.g., [EHRAF](https://ehrafworldcultures.yale.edu/ehrafe/majorSubjects.do) for subjects, [GeoNames](http://www.geonames.org/) for regions, [perio.do](https://perio.do/en/) for periods).

 **Input and output**: to facilitate later use and improve the visualisation of the module functionality, NASSA requests that all input and output variables and parameters are listed and shortly described.